yamcs/yamcs/docs/server-manual/links/index.rst

 stream (string)
     The name of the stream where the data is taken from or injected into.

+tmStream (string)
+    This is an alternative to *stream*; can be used for links serving more than one of TM, TC or PP (processed parameters).

+tcStream (string)
+     This is an alternative to *stream*; can be used for links serving more than one of TM, TC or PP.

+ppStream (string)
+     This is an alternative to *stream*; can be used for links serving more than one of TM, TC or PP.

 invalidPackets (string)
     One of ``DROP``, ``PROCESS`` or ``DIVERT``.
 Used for TM links to specify what happens with the packets that the pre-processor decides are invalid: